 Rancho Palos Verdes, CA

-Come join us for a work day in the native plant garden at the Point Vicente Interpretive Center.
+Come join us for a volunteer day in the native plant garden at the Point Vicente Interpretive Center.
 Get outdoors by helping with our oceanside garden.
 Participants learn about native California plants and valuable gardening skills.
-Ages 14 and older and all skill levels are welcome.
+All ages and skill levels are welcome.

 To join us, RSVP to Megan Roy at firstname.lastname@example.org two days prior the the event if possible.